Federal offices closed in Washington, DC due to winter storm - NewsBreak

 Despite the closure of federal offices in Washington, emergency employees are still expected to report for duty at their worksites unless directed otherwise by their agencies, according to the OPM.
 Similarly, telework program participants are expected to work, with narrow exceptions acceptable.

-The White House also announced that the daily press briefing would be canceled due to the winter weather on Monday.Democrats return with lengthy to-do list
+The White House also announced that the daily press briefing would be canceled due to the winter weather on Monday.Ashli Babbitt a martyr?
+Her past tells a more complex story

 The Washington Post’s Capital Weather Gang increased its snowfall forecast Monday morning to between 4 and 8 and inches, up from its previous 3- to 6-inch prediction the day before.